Vice Chair of Undergraduate Studies

 - PhD, University of Arizona, 2004

 Dr. Bailin is a theoretical astrophysicist investigating the nature of galaxy formation, studying how the nearly-uniform Universe that existed after the Big Bang transformed over almost 14 billion years into galaxies like the Milky Way.
-Dr. Bailin is particularly interested in the structure and history of spiral galaxies, their dark matter and stellar halos, and their satellites — small dwarf galaxies and globular star clusters that orbit far from the galaxy.
+Dr. Bailin is particularly interested in the structure and history of spiral galaxies, their dark matter and stellar halos, the circumgalactic medium, and their satellites — small dwarf galaxies and globular star clusters that orbit far from the galaxy.

 Dr. Bailin received his doctoral degree from the University of Arizona in 2004.
 He joined the faculty of The University of Alabama in 2012.